YangLiu-CS/YangLiu-CS.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming assistant professor in the Department of Computer Science at Florida State University, with a start date in Fall 2025.
-I am currently a Senior Research Associate working with <a href="https://www.cl.cam.ac.uk/~cm542/">Prof. Cecilia Mascolo</a> and an Affliated Lecturer in the Department of Computer Science and Technology at the University of Cambridge.
+I am currently a Senior Research Associate working with <a href="https://www.cl.cam.ac.uk/~cm542/">Prof. Cecilia Mascolo</a> and an Affiliated Lecturer in the Department of Computer Science and Technology at the University of Cambridge.
 Prior to that I was a postdoctoral researcher working with <a href="https://www.cs.cityu.edu.hk/~zhenjili/">Prof. Zhenjiang Li</a> at City University of Hong Kong (from Oct 2020 to Dec 2021).
 I received the B.E. degree in Software Engineering from Xi'an Jiaotong University, Shaanxi, China in 2016 and the Ph.D. degree in Computer Science advised by <a href="https://www.cs.cityu.edu.hk/~zhenjili/">Prof. Zhenjiang Li</a> from City University of Hong Kong, Hong Kong, China in 2020.

 <!-- A data-driven personal website -->
 <!-- ====== -->